The Tower That Ate People: Remixes and live performances

 The song was remixed by Steve Osbourne for the Red Planet soundtrack in 2000 and was also included on a 12-inch promotional disc.
 An edit of the remix appeared on Gabriel's Hit compilation album in 2003.
 The Red Planet Remix was also included on Gabriel's Flotsam and Jetsam digital compilation album in 2019.
+A different remix from Hague appeared on a promotional disc distributed to individuals who had attended listening events for Gabriel's Up album in 2002, which was later made as a subscriber exclusive on Gabriel's Bandcamp account in 2025.

 Gabriel performed "The Tower That Ate People" on his tours promoting his 2002 Up album, starting in 2003 and extending into his 2004 Still Growing Up Tour.
 Performances of the song were illuminated with eight Martin Atomic 3000s, which also provided strobe effects.
 A live performance of "The Tower That Ate People" appeared on Gabriel's Still Growing Up: Live & Unwrapped, a DVD film released in 2005.
 Gabriel also played the song in 2009 for some performances in South America.

 On Gabriel's 2012–2014 Back to Front Tour, "The Tower That Ate People" was performed as one of the encores along with "Biko".
 Stuart Arnold, who reviewed Gabriel's 2014 in Glastonbury for The Northern Echo, highlighted the lighting effects for the song and praised its "spectacular staging".
 A live recording of "The Tower That Ate People" was included on Gabriel's 2014 Back to Front: Live in London live album/DVD, which was recorded from two shows at The O2 Arena in October 2013.
 Gabriel also occasionally played the song on the North American leg of his 2023 I/O The Tour, where it sometimes appeared as one of the encores.